Linnea87/Harry_Potter_quiz_pp2/README.md

 All quiz questions and answers are from [AhaSlides](https://ahaslides.com/sv/blog/40-harry-potter-quiz-questions-and-answers/)
 ### Code
 ### Images and Icons
-The favicon icon is from [icons8](https://icons8.com/icon/set/harry-potter/wired) and has been converted with the Favicon.ico converter.
+The favicon icon is from [icons8](https://icons8.com/icon/set/harry-potter/wired) and has been converted with the [favicon.io](https://favicon.io/favicon-converter/) converter.